SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 There are four main flows that facilitate main builds:

-* ``ci_master``: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata deleted in the commit.
-The end result is a package that is ready to be uploaded from the packaging org.
+* ``ci_master``: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata removed since the previous deployment.
+  The end result is to prepare the packaging org to upload a new version.
-* ``release_beta``: Uploads a beta release of the code staged in the packaging org, creates a GitHub Tag and Release, generates release notes, adds them to the release, and merges main into all feature branches.
+* ``release_beta``: Uploads a beta release of the code staged in the packaging org, creates a GitHub Tag and Release, generates release notes, adds them to the release, and merges ``main`` into all feature branches.
 * ``ci_beta``: Installs the beta and all dependencies into a fresh scratch org and runs the Apex tests.
-* ``ci_beta_install``: Installs the beta and all dependencies into a fresh scratch org.
-This is used to prepare environments for non-Apex testing such as automated browser tests.